patricklime30/patricklime30.github.io/README.md

 # My Portfolio

 Welcome to my portfolio website!
-I am a passionate web developer, freelancer, and coding tutor specializing in the Laravel framework.
+I am a passionate web developer, and freelancer, specializing in the Laravel framework.
 I graduated from Universitas Surabaya (Ubaya) in 2023 and have dedicated the past year to enhancing my skills through online courses and practical experience.

 ## About Me

-As a web developer, I focus on creating efficient and scalable web applications.
-My journey began with a strong foundation in Laravel, and I have since expanded my skill set to include full-stack development using React.
-I also enjoy sharing my knowledge with others, which led me to create a YouTube channel dedicated to coding tutorials.
+As a web developer, I specialize in creating efficient and scalable web applications.
+My journey began with a strong foundation in Laravel, and I have expanded my skills through freelancing.

 ## Skills